A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Real-Data Example: Replication of a Friendship Network SAOM

 The results differ substantially between the two models.
-The coefficients are scaled differently and so should not be compared directly, but in many cases even the direction and significance of estimates is reversed.
+Neither model shows signs of degeneracy (see Appendix~\ref{mcmcdiag} for degeneracy diagnostics).
+The coefficients are scaled differently and so should not be compared directly, but in several cases even the direction and significance of estimates is reversed.
 In particular, transitive triplets, transitive edges, indegree of alter, and outdegree of ego yield substantively different conclusions.
 If these effects were of substantive interest to the researcher, this divergence would be alarming.
 Furthermore, the estimates of both models are roughly comparable with the estimates gathered from identical models applied to all four time points.
 This indicates that the data-generating process does not change between the first three waves and the last wave, which is used for out-of-sample prediction.

 Although we could try to tweak the two models and deviate from the model suggested by the original authors in order to improve model fit altogether, this would make our analysis vulnerable to criticism because doing so may favor one of the models over the other.
 Therefore we try to remain as impartial as possible by re-using the theoretical specification proposed by \citet{snijders2010introduction}.